Pearls from artists* # 269

 In an artistic sense, cool came to refer to someone with a signature artistic style so integral as to exude an authentic mode-of-being in the world: Miles, Bogart, Brando, Eastwood, Greco, Elvis, Lady Day, Sinatra.
 Such a person created something from nothing and gave the world some new artistic or psychological “equipment for living,” to use a phrase of Kenneth Burke’s.
 A signature style is yours and can only be carried by you: it cannot be abstracted except through dilution and commodification since it reflects an individual’s complex personal experience.

 Joel Dinerstein in The Origins of Cool in Postwar America

 Comments are welcome

 Posted on October 11, 2017, in An Artist's Life, Inspiration, Pearls from Artists, Quotes and tagged "equipment for living", "The Origins of Cool in Postwar America", "White Star", artistic, Bogart, Brando, cool, Eastwood, Greco, Joel Dinerstein, Kenneth Burke, Lady Day, Miles, signature style, Sinatra, soft pastel on sandpaper.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 269.